surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.51.1-dev.1 =
+= 3.52.0-dev.1 =

-(2018/01/30) Added a "SameAs Webpage URLs Custom Field" option under the SSO &gt; Advanced &gt; Custom Meta tab.
+(2018/01/30) Added a 'Person' role for WordPress users.
+Added a "Add Person Role for New Users" and "SameAs Webpage URLs Custom Field" option.

 = 3.51.0 =